 Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking х applicants?
+004 If yes, place check marks in the appropriate haves below to reflect your inatitution'a naliaia a far uga in

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2017.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2020.

 C8A ADMISSION

-C8A Require Recommend Require for Some Not Used
+C8A Require Recommend Require for Some Consider if Submitted Not Used

-Submitted

 C8A SAT or ACT х

 C8A ACT only

 C8A SAT only

 C8A SAT and SAT Subject Tests or

 ACT

-C8A SAT Subject Tests only х х
+C8A SAT Subject Tests only

-C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2017, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):
+C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2020, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):